goodiesavolonte/goodiesavolonte.github.io/_posts/2013-09-12-raspberry-peach-pie.md

       Take the bigger disk from the fridge and place on a well floured surface.
 Dust the rolling pin with flour and roll the disk into a 13 inch circle.
     </li>
     <li>
-      Gently place the dough into the pie dish, making sure it&#8217;s centered.
+      Gently place the dough into the pie dish, making sure it's centered.
 Trim the edges, leaving an extra 1 inch on the outside.
 Place the pie dish in the fridge until the lattice strips are ready.
     </li>
     <li>
       Remove the second disk from the fridge.
 Place on a well floured surface.
 Dust the rolling pin with flour and roll the disk into a 11 inch circle.
 Use a cutting knife to cut the dough in strips of your preferred width.